thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 Even with all the establishment actors running the show, its possible that the poll might still be a **credible** one — if the pollster conducted the poll in a scientific manner

-So, lets look at the methodology of the organization that conducted this so called "poll"
+So, lets look at the pollster & the polling methodology he employed to arrive at the recent so called "poll"

 ## Uncovering the pollster